simplejson/simplejson/index.rst

       appropriate solution is decode *s* to :class:`unicode` prior to calling decode.

+      :exc:`JSONDecodeError` will be raised if the given JSON document is not valid.

    .. method:: raw_decode(s)

       Decode a JSON document from *s* (a :class:`str` or :class:`unicode`